777arc/PySDR/content/doa.rst

  a = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # array factor
  print(a) # note that it's 3 elements long, it's complex, and the first element is 1+0j

 To apply the array factor we have to do a matrix multiplication of :code:`a` and :code:`tx`, so first let's convert both to 2D, using the approach we discussed earlier when we reviewed doing matrix math in Python.
 We'll start off by making both into row vectors using :code:`x.reshape(-1,1)`.
-We then perform the matrix multiply, note that the :code:`@` symbol in Python means matrix multiply (it's a NumPy thing).
+We then perform the matrix multiply, indicated by the :code:`@` symbol.
 We also have to convert :code:`tx` from a row vector to a column vector using a transpose operation (picture it rotating 90 degrees) so that the matrix multiply inner dimensions match.

 .. code-block:: python